Skip to content

 • Streamlined Data Security, Integration, And Analytics

-Indeed, a shift to a data-centric way of thinking will differentiate those businesses that will thrive and those that will be left behind.
+Without a doubt, businesses that adopt a data-centric mindset will thrive, while those that fail to make this shift risk being left behind in today’s competitive landscape.
 For more details on the benefits of data centricity, see my article, Data-Centric Benefits: Businesses Becoming More Innovative By Not Being Mired In Application Centricity.

 c.
 Committing to A Data-Centric Strategy.